hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-aws-v2/09-vcs-collaboration/assignment.md

 <br><span class="tab"></span>4 - Confirm merge
 <br><span class="tab"></span>5 - Delete branch

-- When you execute the <x>Create pull request</x> step, ensure you explore the Terraform Cloud Check to review the changes to the deployment.
+- When you execute the <x>Create pull request</x> step, ensure you explore the HCP Terraform Check to review the changes to the deployment.
 For reference, please see the example image below.

 ![Git PR Check](../assets/git_pr_check.png)